q1ngy4ng/gobmp/README.md

-This is a feeble attempt to get our own version of bs (bmp station).
+This is a not-so-feeble attempt to get our own version of bs (bmp station).